 With the shift to hybrid working set to be a permanent fixture, companies are looking to drive consistent revenue growth from a remote workforce.
 Additionally, many companies are starting to return and expand into new markets meaning recruitment drives are back in full force.

-In a recent Accenture report, it found a majority of workers (83%) prefer a hybrid work model, but a variety of factors influence their ability to thrive, whether they’re onsite or off.
+A recent Accenture report found a majority of workers (83%) prefer a hybrid work model, but a variety of factors influence their ability to thrive, whether they’re onsite or off.

 The events of the past year did finally put one misconception to rest — that enabling employees to work remotely means loss in productivity, with 63% of high-growth companies having already adopted a “productivity anywhere” backed up by The Accenture survey finding that 40% of individuals feel they can be productive and healthy anywhere — either fully remote or onsite or a combination of the two — as the hybrid workplace emerges.